adiv-1/Evaluating-Treasury-Yield-Projections-via-Machine-Learning/README.md

 ```
 python get_data.py
 ```
-The data fetching process, first scrapes data from the U.S. Department of Treasury, and then calls on four other data sources (BEA, Yahoo Finance, BLS, and FRED) via calling an API method.
+The data fetching process first scrapes data from the U.S. Department of Treasury and then calls on four other data sources (BEA, Yahoo Finance, BLS, and FRED) via calling an API method.
 This will:
 - Scrape treasury yield data from the U.S. Department of Treasury.
 - Fetch economic indicators like CPI, GDP, and Federal Funds Rate from FRED.
 - Retrieve commodity and financial data from Yahoo Finance.
 - Extract labor force participation rate data from BLS.
 - Fetch data on private inventories, residential spending, and intellectual property products from BEA.

 **PLEASE NOTE**, that the entire data retrieval process can take OVER **10 MINUTES**, but code will work!
-I strongly advise to replace the API Keys listed in the scripts with your own actual API keys for FRED, BEA, and BLS.
-However, for the purposes of this project, you may utilize mine listed in the python file for the sole purpose of running the
+I strongly advise replacing the API Keys listed in the scripts with your own actual API keys for FRED, BEA, and BLS.
+However, for the purposes of this project, you may utilize mine listed in the Python file for the sole purpose of running the
 'get_data.py' script.

 ## Instructions on how to clean the data

-To clean and preprocess the raw data please run the 'clean_data.py' script:
+To clean and preprocess the raw data, please run the 'clean_data.py' script:
 ```
 python clean_data.py
 ```